VirtualPregnancy/pregnancy-app/docs/source/FAQs/07_question.rst

 Which might mean:

 1. Add a new sub-topic (i.e. you want to add a new item at the left menu part, and display new content in the right side).
 In this case, you need to config the sub-topic in the `topics.json` file, and follow the steps in the first case.
 2. Add a new section in an existing page.
 In this case, you need to go to the pageData folder, and find the data you are looking for.
 For example, if you want to add a new section in the "ultrasound-doppler" (this is the route name) page, you need to go to the `pageData` folder, and find the `ultrasound-doppler.js` file, and add a new section in the `contentSections` part.
-Look at this document for the configuration details: :ref:`implementation_structure/06_pages`
+Look at this document for the configuration details: :ref:`Pages Structure <implementation_structure/06_pages>`